 - “Being happier” is a thataway.
 No matter how happy or unhappy you are now, you can determine whether or not a particular action or attitude helps you be more happy.

-To be workable, a thataway only needs to be specific enough that you can (a) determine whether a next step is likely to take you toward or away from your goal, and (b) evaluate your results to determine whether or not you actually made progress.
+To be workable, a thataway only needs to be specific enough that (a) you can determine whether a next step is likely to take you toward or away from your goal, and (b) you can evaluate your results to determine whether or not you actually made progress.
 Compare well-formed outcome.

-timeline — 1.
-Any pattern for mapping time to spatial location.
+time representation — Any pattern for mapping time to spatial location.
 People track which real and imagined events are “in” the past, present, and future by their spatial position.
-The commonest way to do this arranges events in a linear sequence, hence the name “timeline.”
+The commonest way to do this arranges events in a linear sequence, called a timeline.
 However, some individuals represent time along multiple spirals, or stand within “time tubes,” or have “time panoramas,” or use other patterns.
-A term that did not presuppose structure would thus be more accurate — perhaps time representation, time structure, or time construct.
-Several NLP modelers independently discovered timelines.
+Several NLP modelers independently discovered time representations.
 Related: in time, observe time.

 through time — See observe time.